DataBrewery/cubes/doc/model.rst

 ====================== ===================================================
+**name**               dimension name, used as identifier label                  human readable name - can be used in an application description            longer human-readable description of the dimension
+                       *(optional)*
-**name**               dimension name, used as identifier label                  human readable name - can be used in an application levels                 list of level descriptions hierarchies            list of dimension hierarchies hierarchy              if dimension has only one hierarchy, you can
+levels                 list of level descriptions hierarchies            list of dimension hierarchies hierarchy              if dimension has only one hierarchy, you can